zfs-old-crap/linkytime/docs/UserGuide.md

     ![Ui](images/Ui.png)

-6. Type the command in the command box and press Enter to execute it. e.g. typing **`list`** and pressing Enter will list all the entries.<br>
+6. Type the command in the command box and press Enter to execute it. e.g. typing **`list`** and pressing Enter will list all the meetings.<br>

     Some example commands you can try:

-    * `list` : Lists all meeting entries.
+    * `list` : Lists all meetings.
-    * `add n/Tutorial u/https://www.zoom.com d/13mar2022 m/CS2103 r/Y t/Boring` : Adds a meeting named `Tutorial` with the module `CS2103` to the list of meeting entries.
+    * `add n/Tutorial u/https://www.zoom.com d/13mar2022 m/CS2103 r/Y t/Boring` : Adds a meeting named `Tutorial` with the module `CS2103` to the list of meetings.
-    * `delete 3` : Deletes the 3rd entry shown in the current list.
+    * `delete 3` : Deletes the 3rd meeting shown in the current list.
     * `exit` : Exits the app.

 7. Refer to the [Features](#features) below for details of each command.